 Clean Gutters and Downspouts

 Clogged gutters can cause water overflow, leading to roof and foundation damage.
 Clear out leaves, twigs, and debris so water can flow freely.
+Tip: Use a gutter cleaning attachment or hire a professional if your home has multiple stories.

 Check the Roof